Back to top

-Thing to take include account include sample collection procedures, the method of analysis and the handling of tests results.
+Other things to take into account include sample collection procedures, the method of analysis and the handling of test results.

 Generally, an employer may only require employees and other workers to submit to alcohol or drugs tests if this is a condition of their appointment and recorded in the employment agreement or other document.

 If employers have jointly developed a process on alcohol and drug use then it is more likely to be followed.